mariamisaeva/MovieApp/README.md

 # Introduction

-This project is an Movie App recommendation application.
+This project is a Movie App recommendation application.
 It allows users to search movies by title or genre, and retrieve information about the movies that match their query.
 The API used is <http://www.omdbapi.com/>